 Mesh makers have contended that “mesh is inert” and does not change once placed in the body, but experts at trial have shown with the help of an electron microscope, that PP continues to degrade and crack in the body.

-In the upcoming January 10, 2022 trial in Ohio trial of hernia mesh recipient, Antonio Milanesi, naming defendant Bard, the Complaint lists the many complications alleged to accompany a PP hernia mesh.
+In the upcoming March 2022 trial in Ohio trial of hernia mesh recipient, Antonio Milanesi, naming defendant Bard, the complaint lists the many complications alleged to accompany a PP hernia mesh.
 (Antonio Milanesi v.
 Bard 2:18-cv-01320, Do District of Ohio)